-The Making Every Adult Matter (MEAM) coalition, formed of Clinks, Homeless Link and Mind, and a team of academics at the University of Sheffield are collaborating on a programme of research to understand where and why opportunities are missed to provide effective support at an earlier stage.
-This work is part of the Crook Public Service Fellowship organised by the University Sheffield, a scheme designed to create links between academics and the public and not-for-profit sectors.
+The Making Every Adult Matter (MEAM) coalition and a team of academics at the University of Sheffield collaborated on a programme of research to understand where and why opportunities are missed to provide effective support at an earlier stage to people facing multiple disadvantage.

 Coordinated responses to multiple disadvantage: How are local areas meeting women’s needs?

 The MEAM coalition, AVA, Agenda and St Mungo’s are pleased to have worked together to publish Jumping through hoops: How are coordinated responses to multiple disadvantage meeting the needs of women?